last update: July 23, 2020

 Sunday Nursery, Children’s Liturgy of the Word, and Catechesis of the Good Shepherd will be suspended until further notice.

 Everyone should exit church in an organized manner, wearing masks and observing 6 feet distance between each household.
-After the recessional hymn, please leave the church building and parish hall immediately into the parking lot so the pews and chairs can be sanitized for the next Mass.
+After the recessional hymn, please leave the church building and parish hall immediately into the parking lot so the pews and chairs can be sanitized.
 Please do not linger in the gathering area.

 The Missals will be removed from the pews.
 A printed worship aid with the music for Sunday Mass is available on our parish website.
 You are encouraged to print copies at home and bring them with you to church; limited copies will be available in church.
 We ask that you take your sheet home and recycle it.